charan371/Intelligent-Legal-Document-Summarizer/README.md

 Optionally, select a "Domain" and "Subdomain" to categorize the text.

-Click the appropriate button to generate the summary.
+Click the submit button to generate the summary.